 Evidently some atheists think there is enough proof!

-Please note how he repeatedly makes truth claims, yet nowhere in this entire exchange did he once present even one shred of evidence backing them.
-Yet amazingly, he repeatedly portrays you and me as lacking critical thinking skills!
+Please note how Jake repeatedly mades truth claims, yet nowhere in this entire exchange did he present even one shred of evidence backing them.
+Yet astonishingly, he repeatedly portrays you and me as lacking critical thinking skills!

 I invite you to read the rest of my series on critical thinking and evaluate both his and my assertions using the criteria you find there, then make your own determinations.